 It uses patterns, made up of identifiers and conditional blocks, showing how and where they have to be stored.

-The user who wants to organize his audio library may at his choice, either move files, copy files, or make symbolic links (Windows Vista and higher only when software is run with administrator rights except with Windows 10 Creators Update (1703) and higher that allows the creation of symbolic links without administrator rights).
+The user who wants to organize his audio library may at his choice, either move files, copy files, or make symbolic links (Windows Vista and higher only, when software is run with administrator rights except with Windows 10 Creators Update (1703) and higher that allows the creation of symbolic links without administrator rights).
 If required, folders and sub folders used for the reorganisation will be created by Metatogger.

 An immediate preview can be generated when selecting an item in the workspace.